jerryhgladinet/docs/admin/source/chapter04.rst

 When the server agent is in use, the team folder can be mapped directly to a network share from the server where the server agent is installed.

-When a directly connected network share is used, a team folder can be mapped to a SMB/CIFS network share directly.
+When a directly connected network share is used, a team folder can be mapped to an SMB/CIFS network share directly.

 You can also turn any existing folder into a team folder.